 You need to submit official scores via ETS to universities.
 ETS takes anywhere between 5 days to 3 weeks to send your official scores to the university.
 Further, the university may take a week or so to reflect that they have received your score.

 A lot of priority deadlines are in November or December.
 Therefore, it is important to have your scores ready and sent to the university before the deadline.
-Even if the deadline isn’t till later, you can always be an early applicant!
+Even if the deadline isn’t until later, you can always be an early applicant!

 A problem that you may face after deciding when to take the GRE is not getting your preferred test centre or your preferred date.
 Especially during application time, it becomes quite difficult to get a preferred centre for a preferred date.
 That is why you should book your test date and centre well in advance.

-As your exam date nears, if you feel like you’re not prepared to take the GRE, then you can reschedule your test date, but you will have to pay a fees of $50 or an additional $190 if you reschedule within 3 days of the exam date.
+As your exam date nears, if you feel like you’re not prepared to take the GRE, then you can reschedule your test date, but you will have to pay a fee of $50 or an additional $190 if you reschedule within 3 days of the exam date.

-This is a common misconception that if you take the test during the end of the month, then the questions are easier or repeated.
+This is a common misconception that if you take the test at the end of the month, then the questions are easier or repeated.
 None of this is true.
 The GRE exam is a completely adaptive test that generates questions according to your performance.
 Some questions may get repeated, but that has nothing to do with the time of the month.
 It’s just luck.

 Therefore, you should book your test date only according to whether you are prepared to take the exam, and not silly and untrue “facts”.
-However, do keep in mind the deadlines for your course!
+However, do keep in mind the deadlines for your course.

 To help you with your GRE preparation, we have also launched features such as GRE Flashcards and GRE Prep so that you can ace the GRE.
 It is completely free and is available on the Yocket mobile app (available for both: Android and iOS).
 Make sure to check them out!!